 Contact a top Milwaukee Criminal defense attorney

-The criminal defense attorneys at Meyer Van Severen, S.C. handle these types of cases every day.
+The criminal defense attorneys at Van Severen Law Office handle these types of cases every day.
 If you feel that you have been improperly questioned, arrested, or detained, call us right away.
 We will fight to preserve your rights.
 Contact us today!